 Are you in the challenging position to design, facilitate or participate in complex change partnerships, involving diverse stakeholders?
 Are you wondering how best to deal with power dynamics and conflicts?
-How to create social learning processes and enable effective communication between the different actors?
+How to create social learning processes and enable effective communication between the different actors, either online or face-to-face?
 The Multi-Stakeholder Partnerships (MSP) course helps you in taking up this challenge!
-The course is highly interactive and builds on the participants’ own experiences and cases.
-Participatory methodologies and tools, group work and role-plays, as well as fieldwork to explore a real-life Multi-Stakeholder Partnership, will help you learn how to design, plan and facilitate a Multi-Stakeholder Partnership.
+The online and blended course is highly interactive and builds on the participants’ own experiences and cases.
+Participatory methodologies and tools, group work and role-plays, as well as virtual fieldwork to explore experiences of a real-life Multi-Stakeholder Partnership, will help you learn how to design, plan and facilitate a Multi-Stakeholder Partnership.

 What will you learn?

 - Understand the concepts and rationale of multi-stakeholder partnerships, complexity and institutional change;

 - Analyse different types of multi-stakeholder partnerships in terms of the issues at stake, the stakeholders, their interests, (power) relations, conflicts, external context, etc.;

 - Discover how to design and plan an extended Multi-Stakeholder Partnership (MSP);

 - To practice and learn how to use a broad range of participatory methodologies and tools in MSPs;

 - Be challenged on your own online and blended facilitation and communication skills